 Caring for someone with cancer is a tough challenge.
-Belong.Life shares 5 tips to help caregivers care for themselves so they’re able to keep going over the long term.
+Here are 5 tips to help caregivers take care of themselves so they can keep going in the long term.

 A cancer diagnosis is life-changing.
 It deeply affects a person’s entire immediate circle and impacts almost all aspects of life.